 This green tea milk spread is rich and creamy in texture, with a slight bitter overtone from the matcha, balanced by a little sweetness.
 I’ve had it on toast, pancakes, steamed buns and waffles, but really, you could enjoy it on anything your heart desires.

 When I posted it to my Instagram account, I was surprised at the requests for this recipe!
 As a result, the wait is over — you can now make your own Green Tea Milk Spread easily from scratch.
-And I’m sure this tasty food trend is here to stay.
+And I’m sure this tasty and healthy food trend is here to stay.
 There’s a vegan version here: Vegan Matcha Green Tea Spread.
 And if Earl Grey tea is more up your alley, try my Earl Grey Milk Jam version.

 Matcha Milk Jam/Green Tea Milk Spread